Makk1000/homebridge-unifi-access/docs/ForkSyncGuide.md

 git branch v1.9.3-backup v1.9.3
 git push origin v1.9.3-backup
 ```

+You can create additional archive branches if more hotfix lines are needed later.

 ## 3. Start a release branch for the new upstream version